VSI Archive Backup System for OpenVMS Installation Guide

 Note

-Now that you have installed the GUI, you have to make sure that the server node is configured to accept communications from the GUI.
+Now that you have installed the GUI, you must make sure that the server node is configured to accept communications from the GUI.
 The server node for the GUI must have:

 • The MDMS rights enabled on the SYSUAF record for the user.

-To enable TCP/IP communications on the server, you have to set the TCP/IP Fullname attribute and enable the TCP/IP transport.
-See the command reference guide for information about setting these attributes on a node.
+To enable TCP/IP communications on the server, you must set the TCP/IP full name attribute and enable the TCP/IP transport.
+See the VSI Archive Backup System for OpenVMS MDMS Reference Guide for information about setting these attributes on a node.

-MDMS rights for the user must be enabled in the SYSUAF record so that the user may login to the server using the GUI.
-Refer to the command reference guide for information on MDMS rights.
+MDMS rights for the user must be enabled in the SYSUAF record so that the user may log into the server using the GUI.
+Refer to the VSI Archive Backup System for OpenVMS MDMS Reference Guide for information on MDMS rights.

-The OpenVMS Alpha account that will be used to run the GUI should have the PGFLQUO account quota set to 200,000.
-Correspondingly, the system pagefile should contain enough space to handle the large pgflquo value.
+The OpenVMS account that will be used to run the GUI should have the PGFLQUO account quota set to 200,000.
+Correspondingly, the system page file should contain enough space to handle the large PGFLQUO value.
 The account should also have a WSQUOTA value of at least 10,000.
-The sysgen parameter WSMAX should be 10,000 or higher.
-The system should also have a minimum of 128 meg of RAM, with a higher amount recommended.
+The SYSGEN parameter WSMAX should be 10,000 or higher.
+The system should also have a minimum of 128 MB of RAM, with a higher amount recommended.

-To use the MDMS GUI, use the following commands:
+To use the MDMS GUI, enter the following commands:

 $ MDMS/INTERFACE=GUI

-To delete ABS software from your system, you need to first login using the SYSTEM account or any account that has the SETPRV set.
-Then, shut down ABS and delete it from the system:
+• To uninstall ABS software from your system, you need to first login using the SYSTEM account or any account that has the SETPRV set.
+Shut down ABS and delete it from the system using the following commands:

-To delete MDMS software from your system, you need to first login using the SYSTEM account or any account that has the SETPRV set.
-Then, shut down MDMS and uninstall it from your system:
+• To uninstall MDMS software from your system, you need to first login using the SYSTEM account or any account that has the SETPRV set.
+Shut down MDMS and uninstall it from your system using the following commands:

 $ @SYS$STARTUP:MDMS$UNINSTALL.COM